-The initial public offering price per share of our common stock is substantially higher than the as adjusted net tangible book value per share of our common stock.
-Based on the initial public offering price of \$19.00 per share, you will experience immediate dilution of \$12.02 per share, representing the difference between our pro forma as adjusted net tangible book value per share, after giving effect to this offering, and the initial public offering price.
+The initial public offering price per share of our common stock will be substantially higher than the as adjusted net tangible book value per share of our common stock.
+Based on an assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$10.62 per share, representing the difference between our proforma as adjusted net tangible book value per share, after giving effect to this offering, and the assumed initial public offering price.
 To the extent shares are subsequently issued upon exercise of outstanding options, you will incur further dilution.
-In addition, purchasers of common stock in this offering will have contributed approximately 41% of the aggregate price paid by all purchasers of shares of our common stock but will own only approximately 23% of our common stock outstanding after this offering (assuming no exercise of the underwriters' option to purchase additional shares).
+In addition, purchasers of common stock in this offering will have contributed approximately 36% of the aggregate price paid by all purchasers of shares of our common stock but will own only approximately 22% of our common stock outstanding after this offering (assuming no exercise of the underwriters' option to purchase additional shares).
 See the section titled "Dilution" for more information.